- Home

 Youth placed on probation or in a diversion program must complete a set amount of hours of community service.
 Community service sites must be approved by the Dallas County Juvenile Board.
 Please contact a probation officer to find out what community service options are available.

-The Court Liaison staff represents the Juvenile Department’s recommendations for each juvenile’s case in every court session, including detention hearings and pre-trials.
+The Court Liaison staff represents the Juvenile Department’s recommendations for each juvenile’s case in every court session, including detention hearings, pre-trials and Disposition hearings.

 Deferred Prosecution is a non-judicial early intervention program frequently utilized with low-risk, first time offenders.